YuWaiPang/youFast-Desktop/README.md

 You can download yoyFast Desktop runtime from https://www.linkedin.com/pulse/youfast-yu-wai-pang-max/

-youFast Cloud currently is hosted in Oracle Linux Cloud VM at http://cloud.youfast.net
+Currently youFast Cloud is hosted in Oracle Linux Cloud VM at http://cloud.youfast.net

+youFast.net is going to the Cloud https://www.linkedin.com/pulse/youfast-net-going-azure-cloud-yu-wai-pang-max/

 email: max@youfast.net